Non-Euclidean Contraction Theory for Monotone and Positive Systems: Abstract

 \section{Abstract}

-In this note we study strong contractivity of monotone systems and equilibrium-contractivity of positive systems with respect to non-Euclidean norms.
-We first introduce the notion of conic matrix measure and study its properties.
-Using conic matrix measures and weak pairings, we characterize strongly contracting monotone systems with respect to non-Euclidean norms.
-This framework leads to novel results on (i) the stability of monotone separable systems, (ii) the strong contractivity of excitatory Hopfield neural networks, and (iii) a strong version of the Matrosov-Bellman comparison lemma.
-We also characterize equilibrium-contracting positive systems with respect to non-Euclidean norms and provide a sufficient condition for equilibrium-contractivity using conic matrix measures.
-This framework leads to novel results on (i) the equilibrium-contractivity of positive separable systems, and (ii) a comparison-based framework for interconnected systems.
+In this note we study contractivity of monotone systems and exponential convergence of positive systems using non-Euclidean norms.
+We first introduce the notion of conic matrix measure as a framework to study stability of monotone and positive systems.
+We study properties of the conic matrix measures and investigate their connection with weak pairings and standard matrix measures.
+Using conic matrix measures and weak pairings, we characterize contractivity and incremental stability of monotone systems with respect to non-Euclidean norms.
+Moreover, we use conic matrix measures to provide sufficient conditions for exponential convergence of positive systems to their equilibria.
+We show that our framework leads to novel results on (i) the contractivity of excitatory Hopfield neural networks, and (ii) the stability of interconnected systems using non-monotone positive comparison systems.